 Just one call to the helpline can be the difference between somebody losing their home and keeping it.

-The support of Sparks members helps the Woodland Trust protect and create more of the glorious woodland habitats we have across the UK.
-Trees are vital: they provide the oxygen we breathe and are home to our best-loved wildlife.
+The support of Sparks members helps the Woodland Trust plant and protect woodland across the UK.
+We all need trees; they provide the oxygen we breathe and are home to our best-loved wildlife.
 They’re also beautiful – from the glittering silver birch to the majestic oak.
-So, to counter the increased loss of trees due to pests and diseases, the Woodland Trust is aiming to plant a tree for every person in the UK – that’s around 64 million trees!
+The Woodland Trust is working to plant a tree for every person in the UK – that’s around 64 million trees!

 During the last century, wild tiger numbers plummeted by over 95%, and by 2010 there were as few as 3,200.
-But now, for the first time in conservation history, they’ve started to rise.
+But now, for the first time in conservation history, they’ve started to rise, with around 3,900 now estimated in the wild.
 It’s a huge success, but there’s a long way to go to reach the goal of doubling their numbers by 2022.
 Sparks members are helping WWF’s work towards that goal.
 If we achieve it, it could be the biggest conservation success story of our time, and you could be part of that story.

 Every time you scan your Sparks card we’ll donate 1p on your behalf to a charity of your choice.
 So you can be sure to Spark Something Good every time you shop.